 - Work experience where necessary

-Study Abroad at Cheap Tuition Universities in Austria
+Study Abroad in Austria at Cheap Tuition Universities in Austria for International Students

 - Graz University of Technology